nlmanama/Book-Manager-Project/README.md

 - As a user, I want to be able to add attributes (such as author, ratings...) to my books
 - As a user, I want to be able to create unique tags and assign them to books
 - As a user, I want to be able to remove a book from my library
+- As a user, I want to be able to search for books by their attributes
 - As a user, I want to be able to search books by filtering my library with which tags I want to include